sourcegraph/sourcegraph-public-snapshot/doc/getting-started/index.md

 ## Code search

-Sourcegraph code search is fast, works across all your repositories at any commit, and has no indexing delay.
+Sourcegraph code search is fast, works across all your repositories at any commit, and has minimal indexing delay.
 Code search also includes advanced features, including:

 - Powerful, flexible query syntax
 - Commit diff search